gaffe23/linux-inject/README.md

         echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope

-* Currently only runs on x64. x86 and ARM support coming soon.
+* Currently runs on x86_64 and ARM. x86 support coming soon.

 * Currently has an issue where the target occasionally hits an `int 3` instruction that is not caught by the injector, which causes the target process to crash.